CGPA Calculator with Credit Hours

 Practical tips to raise a low CGPA

-Where institutional policy permits, retake strategy is important.
-Where institutional policy permits, retake strategy is important.
-Students should look at weak results with high credit hours in the case of a university replacing a low grade with a high repeat grade.
+Where institutional policy permits, a retake strategy is important.
 Students should look at weak results with high credit hours in the case of a university replacing a low grade with a high repeat grade.

-And that’s where the calculator really pays off, by translating those decisions into quantifiable results.
+And that’s where the calculator really helps, by translating those decisions into quantifiable results.
 Students can experiment with a new goal, simulate a better semester, and identify which action leads to the greatest academic payoff.

 Common mistakes students make during CGPA calculation